emilschmitz/Beam-Level-Traffic-Forecasting-Challenge/README.md

 ## My Approach

 I started by experimenting with XGBoost and ended up creating a complex model with over 100 features.
+I used polars for feature engineering to speed up the process.
 However, after some testing, I realized that a simpler model actually performed better on my validation set.

 So, for my final submission, I went with an ensemble of a linear model and quintiles of historical data.
 Since the competition involved predicting data far into the future, I thought a simpler model might generalize better over such a long period.